Agri-environmental indicator - risk of pollution by phosphorus

 This article provides a fact sheet of the European Union (EU) agri-environmental indicator risk of pollution by phosphorus.
 It consists of an overview of recent data, complemented by all information on definitions, measurement methods and context needed to interpret them correctly.
 The risk of pollution by phosphorus article is part of a set of similar fact sheets providing a complete picture of the state of the agri-environmental indicators in the EU.

-- The quality and accuracy of the estimated gross phosphorus surplus per ha depends on the quality and accuracy of underlying data and coefficients used.
+- The quality and accuracy of the estimated gross phosphorus surplus per hectare depends on the quality and accuracy of underlying data and coefficients used.
 As methodologies (especially with regards to the coefficients) and data sources used in countries vary, the balances are only consistent within a country across time.
-The gross phosphorus balances are not consistent across countries, which means that data cannot be compared between countries.
-An update of the handbook on gross nutrient balances is being discussed with experts in the Member States (MS), to improve the coherence and transparency of data and methodologies used across countries.
-The next data collection will take place in 2017.
+The gross phosphorus balances are not consistent across countries, which means that data cannot be compared.
+However, trends can be compared between countries.

 Analysis at EU level

-The inputs of the gross phosphorus balance consist of mineral fertilisers, organic fertilisers (except manure), manure input, and other inputs like atmospheric deposition and seeds and planting material.
-Mineral fertilisers and manure accounted for more than 93 % of the P input in EU-28 between 2010 and 2014.
-Other organic fertilisers such as compost, sewage sludge, industrial waste accounted for little more than 5 % of total P inputs (Figure 3).
-Data on other organic fertilisers are however lacking in many countries, therefore the significance of these fertilisers in these countries and at EU level could be underestimated.
-Other inputs (atmospheric deposition, seeds and planting material) represented only 1 % of total phosphorus input.
+The gross phosphorus balance for the EU-28 decreased from an estimated average of 3.9 kg P per ha per year in the period 2004-2006 to 1.2 kg P per ha per year in the period 2013-2015.
+The inputs of the gross phosphorus balance consist mainly of mineral fertilisers, organic fertilisers and manure input, and other inputs like seeds and planting material.
+Mineral fertilisers and manure accounted for more than 93 % of the phosphorus input in EU-28 between 2010 and 2014 (country data are not complete for 2015, therefore 2014 values are used for this section).
+Annually on average 1.6 million tonnes came from manure, and 1.1 million tonnes from mineral fertiliser.
+Other organic fertilisers, such as compost, sewage sludge and industrial waste accounted for little more than 5 % of total phosphorus inputs.
+Data on other organic fertilisers are, however, lacking in many countries and, therefore, the significance of these fertilisers could be underestimated.
+Other inputs (e.g. seeds and planting material) represented only 1 % of total phosphorus input.

 Analysis at country level